elixirschool/elixirschool/_posts/2020-04-29-instrumenting_phoenix_with_telemetry_part_two.md

 This kicks off the following process:

-* When the `TelemetryMetricsStatsd` starts, it stores events in ETS along with their handler _and_ a config map including this list of metric structs.
+* When the `TelemetryMetricsStatsd` starts, it stores events in ETS along with their handler _and_ a config map including this list of metric structs
 * Later, when `TelemetryMetricsStatsd` is responding to executed events, it looks up the event in ETS and uses the metrics structs stored in that config map to format the appropriate metrics for sending to StatsD

 ### Seeing It In Action